How to Build An All-Star Go-to-Market Team

 Product Team

 The product team develops the product and communicates the key elements of it.
-They are in charge of the development roadmap, testing, and ensuring the all the bells and whistles are finally tuned when it’s time to launch.
+They are in charge of the development roadmap, testing, and ensuring all the bells and whistles are finally tuned when it’s time to launch.

 Here’s what the product team will work on: